-Mount Si in Snoqualmie Pass is a 100 Classic Hike of Washington.
+Mount Si in Snoqualmie Pass is designated as “100 Classic Hike of Washington” in the popular Washington Trail Guide Book published by the Mountaineers.
 Located in the Mount Si Recreation Area surrounded by other hikes, this hike is extremely popular.
 This hike also makes for fabulous exercise.
-Read my thoughts on the hike below!

 Region: Snoqualmie Pass